What is a 401(k) and how does it work?

 The money that you deposit in your 401(k) account is invested into a range of different funds that generate better returns for you the longer they are invested.

-So, when you enroll on a 401(k), your pensions administrator should offer you a range of different plans that you can invest in, each of which will generate different returns.
+So, when you enroll in a 401(k), you should be offered a range of different plans that you can invest in, each of which will generate different returns.

-But as with any investment, the exact amount of money you get back will vary depending on the amount of money that you move into your 401(k), whether your employer will make their own contributions to your plan, and most of all, what type of 401(k) plan you are on.
+But as with any investment, the exact amount of money you get back will vary depending on the amount of money that you move into your 401(k) and what type of 401(k) plan you are on.

 What different types of 401(k) are there?